HarperDB/documentation/docs/applications/README.md

 Breed.sourcedFrom(BreedSource, { expiration: 3600 });
 ```

+The [caching documentation](caching.md) provides much more information on how to use HarperDB's powerful caching capabilities and set up data sources.

 HarperDB provides a powerful JavaScript API with significant capabilities that go well beyond a "getting started" guide.
-See our documentation for more information on using the [`harperdb` module](../reference/harperdb.md) and the [Resource interface](../reference/resource.md).
+See our documentation for more information on using the [`globals`](../reference/globals.md) and the [Resource interface](../reference/resource.md).

 ## Configuring Applications/Components
 Every application or component can define their own configuration in a `config.yaml`.
 If you are using the application template, you will have a [default configuration in this config file](https://github.com/HarperDB/application-template/blob/main/config.yaml) (which is default configuration if no config file is provided).
 Within the config file, you can configure how different files and resources are loaded and handled.
 The default configuration file itself is documented with directions.
 Each entry can specify any `files` that the loader will handle, and can also optionally specify what, if any, URL `path`s it will handle.
 A path of `/` means that the root URLs are handled by the loader, and a path of `.` indicates that the URLs that start with this application's name are handled.